genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/readmore-article.md

 ```

 ### Article configurations
+{: .mt-8}
 Article available configurations defined by `ArticleUIConfig`.
 This class defines the available UI configuration properties for the article page.
-Configured properties will override any configured font or color which were defined on the article source itself.
-e.g. If the article was configured to display the content with some kind of font, and a font was configured on the articleUIConfig.body.setStyle(...), this font will take precedence.
+Configured properties will override any configured font or color which were defined on the article source itself. e.g. If the article was configured to display the content with some kind of font, and a font was configured on the articleUIConfig.body.setStyle(...), this font will take precedence.
-{: .overview}

 ```kotlin
 val customProvider = ChatUIProvider(context).apply {
     articleUIConfig.apply {
         // Defines screen close button configurations:
         closeUIConfig = CloseUIConfig(...)